tgayney/tgayney-blog/content/posts/Crypto Maps with IPsec.md

 date: 2025-11-05T12:00:00-05:00
 draft: false
 ---
-**IPsec with Crypto Maps** provides a method for securing IP communication between networks through encryption and authentication. **ISAKMP (Internet Security Association and Key Management Protocol)** establishes the **IKE Phase 1 tunnel** used to authenticate peers and negotiate the parameters for further communication.
-Crypto Maps act as the policy framework that binds IPsec settings such as peers, transform sets, and access lists to a physical (sub)interface.
+**IPsec with Crypto Maps** provides a method for securing IP communication between networks through encryption and authentication commonly referred to as site-to-site. **ISAKMP (Internet Security Association and Key Management Protocol)** establishes the **IKE Phase 1 tunnel** used to authenticate peers and negotiate the parameters for further communication.
+Crypto Maps act as the policy framework that binds **IPsec/IKE Phase 2** settings such as peers, transform sets, and access lists to a physical (sub)interface.
 When traffic matches the defined crypto ACL, it is encrypted according to the transform set and sent to the specified peer through an IPsec tunnel.

 This approach enables administrators to selectively protect traffic, maintain flexible security policies, and ensure confidentiality and integrity across untrusted networks.
 By combining ISAKMP/IKE for key exchange with Crypto Maps for policy enforcement, IPsec delivers a robust and standards-based foundation for secure site-to-site connectivity.

 #### Configuring Crypto Maps With IPsec
-##### Configuring ISAKMP Policy / IKE Phase 1
+##### Configuring The ISAKMP Policy That Is IKE Phase 1
 Before we can begin configuring **crypto maps**, we must first define the four key parameters that make up the **ISAKMP (IKE Phase 1) policy**:
 - **Encryption**
 - **Hashing**